Delhi or Mumbai - Which is a Better City?

 11).
 Living Costs

 As far as the cost of living goes, Mumbai is costlier than Delhi in almost everything.
 Mumbai is actually the most expensive city in India to live in.
 The rental and real estate prices are exorbitant in Mumbai.
-It is impossible for a middle-class person to afford decent housing in this city, whereas Delhi has options for everyone.
+A middle-class person can’t afford decent housing in this city, whereas Delhi has options for everyone.
 Milk, vegetables, fruits, dining, alcohol, and fuel oil are all pricier in Mumbai.
 However, Mumbai has slightly lower utility and transportation costs than Delhi.

 12).
 Connectivity & Nearby Getaways